alozie/afndev/readme.md

 ### Testing Framework

+The project template includes both [example tests](/tests) and also [example build configurations](/build) for Travis CI.

+#### Example Tests
-A set of example tests and default configuration for the following testing technologies are included:
+A set of example tests for the following testing technologies are included in the [tests](/tests) directory.
 * Behat
 * PHPUnit
 * Jmeter

-Please see the [Tests Readme](/tests/readme.md) for more information.
+#### Example Builds
+A starter configuration for running builds on Travis CI is included.
+The configuration lives in [.travis.yml] and [build].
+At a high level, the build will do the following:
+* Execute a Travis CI build when a Pull Request is submitted to GitHub.
+** Set up a LAMP stack on Travis environment
+** Build dependencies (e.g., composer)
+** Run phing targets.
+Phing targets include:
+*** make           - executes drush make on [/scripts/project.make.yml]
+*** install-drupal - installs Drupal to Travis environment via `drush si`
+*** validate:all   - runs code validation (e.g., code sniffer)
+*** test:all       - executes Behat and PHPUnit tests against installed Drupal instance

 ## Directory Structure